slower-master/slower-master/README.md

-#intro
-Hi, I’m Dinesh Ram
+### Hello ,I'm Dinesh Ram

  I’m interested in web-development and software-development.
- I’m currently learning web-development and software-development.
+ I’m currently learning web-development and ML
- I’m looking to collaborate on web-development and AI.
- 📫 reach me at  dineshmatrix2@gmail.com.
+ You can ask me any tech related stuf reach me at  dineshmatrix2@gmail.com.